Has Danielle Wyatt sportingly opened a can of worms before the WPL 2024 Player Auction?

 Of the 30 slots available this time around, including nine places for overseas players, Wyatt would definitely fancy her chances after her scintillating innings on Wednesday.
 Not to forget, she had a good summer, too.
 However, considering other overseas openers like Phoebe Litchfield, Chamari Athapaththu, Deandra Dottin, and Tammy Beaumont, who are also in the mix, getting into a WPL team for the 32-year-old Wyatt will not be a walk in the park.

-Also Read: Full Squad List: Inaugural edition of the Uttarakhand Women's Premier League 2024
+Also Read: Fixtures announced for Women’s Caribbean Premier League 2024

 During her much-talked-about innings, which came under a lot of pressure since England had lost two wickets in the first over, courtesy of Renuka Singh Thakur, Wyatt joined forces with Natalie Sciver-Brunt to bail their team out with a 138-run partnership that took just 87 balls.
 Reflecting on their match-winning stand, Wyatt said, “Nat’s just so calm, we don’t really talk much out there in the middle.
 We have played with each other a lot, [I have] batted a lot with Nat.
 She is a quality player, scores runs for fun especially here in Mumbai.
 The partnership was needed at the time we did it.”